 About The Elena Baltacha Foundation

-After Bally's passing in 2014 The Elena Baltacha Foundation (EBF) was established to harness the generous fundraising and outpouring of support from the world of professional tennis and the general public to enable the great work that Bally started with the Ipswich academy to continue and grow as per her wishes.
+After Bally's passing in 2014 The Elena Baltacha Foundation (EBF) was established to harness the generous fundraising and outpouring of support from the world of professional tennis and the general public to enable the great work that Bally started to continue.
+Although the EBAT does not exist anymore, promoting tennis through free sessions and experiences is one of the Foundations focuses.

 The future of the foundation

 Bally was a fighter both on and off court and part of her fight was to get more children exposed to tennis though their schools.
 With this in mind Bally went on tour and visited all of the schools in and around Ipswich (her hometown) to introduce as many children as she could to the sport.
-It is this fight that inspired her 'Free Schools Programme' that is delivered to schools across East Anglia by EBAT coaches and the help of our great friends at Give it Your Max.
-Later on of course, it was the fight in her that helped her and her family through her battle with cancer.
+It is this fight that her team now draws on, continually looking to help parents, players and coaches with free tennis advice, delivering tennis experiences in schools, and offering personal development programmes for young people.